 Maude Miner Hadden

-Born the in western Massachusetts, the youngest child in a loving family, Maude Miner grew up with reverence for God, education, and the great outdoors.
+Born in western Massachusetts, the youngest child in a loving family, Maude Miner grew up with reverence for God, education, and the great outdoors.
 One of her earliest memories was of wandering from her home and making her way to the schoolhouse where her siblings matriculated.
 She later recalled of the adventure: